 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- apply the basic skills, essential functions and processes of effective management in the context of transport and logistics organisations
+- Apply effective management skills, functions and processes in the context of Transport and Logistics organisations

-- determine the skills required to establish and maintain an appropriate environment within which you and your work colleagues are able to successfully function
+- Describe the skills required to establish and maintain an appropriate environment for successfully functioning organisation.

 1 Please refer to more information on student contribution amounts.